1X

 What critics are saying

-• Agility Robotics' production plans may saturate the logistics market, affecting 1X's sales.
+• Agility Robotics' mass production could saturate the market, challenging 1X's edge.

 What makes 1X unique